 All Saints, Broseley

-The church is stone-built, erected in 1845 to replace an earlier brick church (St Leonards).
+The church is a Grade 2* listed building, stone-built, erected in 1845 to replace an earlier brick church (St Leonards).
 It has a notable West window designed by Charles Kempe, presently hidden by the pipe organ, itself a valuable historical artefact.
 The main reredos is, according to the Shropshire Pevsner, by George Frederick Bodley.
 It came to Broseley from Eardisley, Herefordshire.
 Bodley was the architect of the Washington National Cathedral, though perhaps his finest church in England is Holy Angels, Hoar Cross near Lichfield.
 All Saints has a peal of eight bells.
 We have an enthusiastic band of bellringers, of all ages from 14 years old and upwards, who regularly ring for Sunday service and weddings.
 The band practises weekly on a Thursday evening from 6.30 to 8pm and are always pleased to welcome visiting ringers or new recruits

 The church is open every day for private prayer.

 The churchyard is closed and set to lawn, maintained by the Local Authority.
 Most of the gravestones have been cleared, and the churchyard represents a valuable open space in Broseley which is often used by locals as a place for rest and contemplation.